NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 }
 ```

 Likely the most important part of the cohort is the `filters` field.
 The `filters` field contains the active filters for the cohort.
 The `filters` field is a `FilterSet` object.
 The `FilterSet` object contains the active filters for the cohort.
-When calling either the
-GDC API or GDC GraphQL API the `FilterSet`` is converted to the appropriate format for the API.
+When calling either the GDC REST API or GDC GraphQL API the `FilterSet` is converted to the appropriate format for the API.
 The `FilterSet` object is of the form:

 ```typescript
 interface FilterSet {